Our Careers Service supports you throughout your studies at Goldsmiths, helping to identify your future career and develop your skills.

 Goldsmiths is committed to preparing its students for their futures – whether that’s through our interdisciplinary courses that challenge you to see the world differently or through dedicated careers support.
 Our graduates go on to do many exciting things: starting their own businesses; working for media agencies; continuing to study and so much more, as can be seen in the Graduate Outcomes Survey (GOS) results.

-The new Graduate Outcomes Survey was published by HESA on 23 June 2020.
-The goal of GOS is to provide helpful information about how university students progress after graduating, and covers both undergraduate and postgraduate students.
+The new GOS was published by HESA (Higher Education Statistics Agency) on 23 June 2020.
+The goal of the GOS is to provide helpful information about how university students progress after graduating, and covers both undergraduate and postgraduate students.

 - 77% of Goldsmiths graduates in highly skilled work matching the UK average for all universities